amberephraim/CS2261_Fall2023/Alien_Invasion/README.md

 **ALIEN INVASION**

+**Overview:** This is my take on space invaders.

 # Button Controls:

-GBA Buttons -> Keyboard Equivalent
-START -> Spacebar
-A -> X
+A -> shoot lasers
-UP -> Up arrow Key
-DOWN -> Down arrow Key
-LEFT -> Left arrow key
-RIGHT -> Right arrow Key
-*The controls support multiple key presses at once (that are not in opposite deirections) EX: UP, Right, and X*
+D-Pad -> move

 # Navigate State Machine:

-On the START screen, press the spacebar to start the game During the game, press the spacebar to pause and unpause the game At the losing screen, press the spacebar to return to the START screen
+On the starting screen, press START to start the game During the game, press the START to pause and unpause the game At the losing screen, press START to return to the starting screen

 # How To Play: